ccbtokyo/visvib-manual/docs/en/4-use.md

 ![Screenshot of light area]()

 Let's set up the lighting.
 First, drag the Light Brightness slider left and right to check if the brightness of the lights changes.
-If the brightness doesn't change when you move this, [there's a problem with the DMX and lighting connections or dimmer settings in the Setup section](5-troubleshooting.md#_5).
+If the brightness does not change when you move this, [there should be a problem with the DMX and lighting connections or dimmer settings in the Setup section](5-troubleshooting.md#_5).

-If the Light Brightness doesn't reach the far right when you strike the tone chime strongly, gradually lower the Range-Input slider at the top.
+If the Light Brightness does not reach the far right when you strike the tone chime strongly, gradually lower the Range-Input slider at the top.

 In the video system, circles with colors set for each channel change their size according to the volume.